 MARSDEN SHUTTLE BOAT TRIPS

-We run every day during local school half terms & holidays and every weekend between Easter and the end of October.
+We plan to run every day during local school half terms & holidays and every weekend between Easter and the end of October.
 (We are closed during the winter holiday.)
+Please click here to make sure the boat is running and see where the trip starts in Marsden.

-If anyone local to Uppermill would like to volunteer to help us run the boat, please contact Mike by email to boating@huddersfieldcanal.org.uk.
+This is a new venture which relies on volunteers so, if anyone local to Uppermill would like to volunteer to help us run the boat, please contact Mike by email on boating@huddersfieldcanal.org.uk.
+No previous boating experience is required as we will provide all necessary training.

 After the fantastic public reception on 2nd May 2022, the new electric Marsden e-Shuttle has been running regular trips between Marsden Station and the Standedge Visitor Centre.